Get an annual AARP membership for only $9. Offer ends 12/11.

 Place the hearing aid in your ear canal, then use your index finger to gently nudge it into your canal.
 Since the hearing aid is customized to your canal, it should slide in very easily.
 If you feel any resistance, apply light pressure and move your finger in small circles toward the back of your head to guide the hearing aid into place.

-The IIC hearing aid is properly inserted when it is totally invisible and comfortable in your ear.
+The IIC hearing aid is properly inserted when it is invisible and comfortable in your ear.
 The removal string should be hanging out your canal.

 Removing Invisible-in-Canal (IIC) Hearing Aids